Black army cutworm

 Pheromone monitoring can also be used as an early warning system the year before planting.
 Multipher traps should be set-up by the first week of July, collected mid-September and checked regularly throughout the summer.

-Many factors will impact seedling survival and therefore it is recommended that follow-up surveys are completed one year after cutworm damage to assess survival and to determine if fill planting is required.
+Many factors will impact seedling survival.
+It is recommended that follow-up surveys are completed one year after cutworm damage to assess survival and to determine if fill planting is required.

 Damage symptoms